Charles Upham: Second World War

 In July 1940, Charles Upham was persuaded to attend the Officer Cadet Training Unit in Egypt.
-Successfully completing the course, he was commissioned as a second lieutenant on 2 November and given command of a platoon in 20th Battalion.
+Upon successfully completing the course, he was commissioned as a second lieutenant on 2 November and given command of a platoon in 20th Battalion.
 Upham quickly won the respect of his men as a capable officer who was greatly concerned for their safety and comfort.

 Battle of Greece and Crete

 In March 1941, the New Zealand Expeditionary Force was deployed to Greece as part of the Allied attempt to counter the German-Italian invasion there.
 In a short-lived campaign, the Axis forces swept through Greece, resulting in 50,000 Allied troops having to be evacuated by the Royal Navy.
 Just over a third of their force was now deployed on the Greek island of Crete.
 The day after a German landing, Upham's company were part of a counter-attack, the goal of which was to retake the airfield at Maleme.
 Upham led the 20th and the 28th (Māori) Battalion in an attack on several German machine gun posts.
-Advancing 3,000 yards under fire with no artillery support, Upham's men took out the first machine gun using grenades and pistols.
+Advancing 3000 yd under fire with no artillery support, Upham's men took out the first machine gun using grenades and pistols.
 Upham himself then crept up to a house where another machine gun was based and tossed in some grenades to end their resistance.
 A further machine gun now opened up on the New Zealanders.
-Once more, their officer took it upon himself to crawl to within 15 yards of the Germans, lobbing some grenades into the enemy position.
+Once more, their officer took it upon himself to crawl to within 15 yd of the Germans, lobbing some grenades into the enemy position.
 However, despite Upham's successes, the Allied counter-attack failed due to German air superiority.
 They were forced to withdraw.
 As they retreated under German fire, Upham carried a wounded man back to safety and then encouraged several of his men to do likewise.
 While Upham got his platoon out, it now transpired that one company had not received the order to withdraw and was now isolated behind the advancing German lines.
-Upham, accompanied by a corporal, now ran 600 yards through the German lines, killing two Germans en route and successfully bringing the company back to safety.
+Upham, accompanied by a corporal, ran 600 yd through the German lines, killing two Germans en route, and successfully led the company back to safety.

 The Allies fought a desperate retreat towards the south of the island in the hope of yet another evacuation.
-During the following two days his platoon occupied an exposed position on forward slopes and was continuously under fire.
+During the following two days, his platoon occupied an exposed position on forward slopes and was continuously under fire.
 Upham was blown over by one mortar shell and painfully wounded by a piece of shrapnel behind the left shoulder by another.
 He disregarded the wound and remained on duty.
 He also received a bullet in the foot which he later removed in Egypt.
 On 25 May at Galatas, Upham's platoon stopped under cover of a ridge, observed the enemy, and brought the platoon forward when the Germans advanced.
 They killed over forty with fire and grenades and forced the remainder to fall back.